aggregat4/dendriform/README.md

 1. MAYBE Implement moving up and down with arrow keys and maintaining approximate character position
 1. MAYBE Implement fancier UNDO for text: if I ever want fancier undo like in sublime text (on whitespace boundaries) then I need to actually handle direct keydown events and determine the input events myself because here I can no longer (easily) discern between single character updates and some larger input events like pasting or CTRL+BACKSPACE
 1. Make dialog positioning smarter by taking into account how much room we have on all sides.

-Test commit.

-## Research

-If I read <https://martin.kleppmann.com/papers/move-op.pdf> correctly this project implements not exactly the same thing but it is very close.
-That paper describes a CRDT for modeling a tree _without_ ordered children.
-It also uses timestamped (lamport timestamps) events (all events are "move operations").
-It describes an extension of the algorithm (but only roughly) for ordered children by using a Logoot or RGA CRDT for the childlist on each node.
-Exactly like we do.

-Some comparisons between the paper and our implementation:
-- In the paper when a remote event comes in that lives somewhere in the history of all events, they undo all the events up until that point and then redo with the new event inserted.
-In contrast in dendriform we redo the entire tree cache afteer getting remote updates.
-Our implementation may be more performant for one peer editing the tree at a time (in aggregate) while their approach may be better for highly concurrent scenarios.
-- In the paper they only have one operation/event: the move operation.
-All changes such as renames, reparenting and deletes are modeled using this operation.
-For a rename the metadata is changed but the parent is the same.
-For deletes they just move the node to a "trash" parent and reparenting is basically the move itsel.
-- They resolve the two possible conflicts (concurrent moves and cycle generation) in the same way as us.
-With concurrent moves the last one wins and cycle generating events/operations are just discarded.
-- The paper does not describe any garbage collection strategies.
-I implemented this in dendriform explicitly because node names are the basic content of the tree and will change relatively often, causing a lot of redundant rename events to exist.
-Obviously this editing also dies down after a while.
-If the content of a dendriform CRDT node would not be a complete node itself than maybe the math would be different.
-Also still untested whether dendriform's garbage collection is strictly necessary for performance.

-TODO: I need to describe the intended nature of how the usage pattern of dendriform since that informs a lot of the implementation and architectural choices I made (no "real" concurrent editing, central server, nodes are potentially large texts, etc).